gm3dmo/grot/test-ssl-response-time/README.md

 # Testing SSL Response Time
-Goal: To test the response time of a https server with and without an intermediate certificate.
+Goal: To test the response time of a https server both with and without an intermediate certificate.

 ## Method
 1. Use ```curl```  and the ```-w``` flag to gather stats about a sequence of test runs to measure ssl performance.